Documentation

 • token: a database token with write access to the specified database.
 Store this in a secret store or environment variable to avoid exposing the raw token string.

-Instantiating the client with the using statement ensures that the client is disposed of when it’s no longer needed.
+The using statement ensures that the program disposes of the client when it’s no longer needed.

 2. Defines an array of line protocol strings where each string represents a data record.